-What Being in the SAS Taught me About Leadership
+What the SAS taught me about leadership

-Who dares wins… But not always!: The founder of the SAS, David Stirling, was convinced that small groups of soldiers involved in covert operations were more effective than whole platoons.
+Who dares win… But not always!: The founder of the SAS, David Stirling, was convinced that small groups of soldiers involved in covert operations were more effective than whole platoons.
 He also realised he had a job to reach, let alone convince, the higher echelons of power of his ideas.
 Sporting crutches for a broken leg caused by an earlier parachuting accident, Stirling climbed a fence into the Middle East HQ compound.
-Being chased by guards, he eventually managed to come face-to-face with the Deputy Commander Middle East General Ritchie.
+Being chased by guards, he eventually managed to come face-to-face with Deputy Commander Middle East General Ritchie.
 Stirling did manage to convince Ritchie and after ‘relieving’ equipment from other units the SAS was formed.
 What Stirling started eventually made me realise what the SAS taught me about leadership.

 Stirling’s entrepreneurial spirit worked for him in this situation but there are plenty of times when daring exploits have come to a sticky end.
 Timing and luck are as big a component of success as ideas and motivation.
 There were plenty of great soldiers on my selection who failed the course due to injury.
 There was nothing ‘wrong’ with them, they were just unlucky or they got caught in terrible weather conditions.